-Unscrew fuel tank cap to fill up tank, then fully tighten.

-Always stop the engine before refueling.
-Fuel is flammable and explosive under certain conditions.
-Always work in a well ventilated area.
-Do not smoke or allow open flames or sparks in the vicinity.
-Open cap slowly.
+- Fuel is flammable and explosive under certain conditions. - Never use an open flame to check fuel level. - Never smoke or allow flame or spark in vicinity. - Always work in a well-ventilated area. - 1.
+Stop engine.

+Always stop engine before refueling.

+2. Slowly turn fuel reservoir cap counterclockwise to remove it.

 If a differential pressure condition is noticed (whistling sound heard when loosening fuel tank cap) have vehicle inspected and/or repaired before further operation.

+- 3. Insert the spout into the filler neck. - Pour fuel slowly so that air can escape from the tank and prevent fuel flow back.
+Be careful not to spill fuel.

+Stop filling when the fuel reaches the bottom of filler neck.
+Do not overfill.

-Do not overfill or top off the fuel tank before placing the vehicle in a warm area.
-As temperature increases, fuel expands and might overflow.
+Never top up the fuel tank before placing the vehicle in a warm area.
+As temperature increases, fuel expands and may overflow.

+Fully tighten fuel reservoir cap clockwise.

 Always wipe off any fuel spillage from the vehicle.
-Periodically verify fuel system.